 - The endpoint (completion) of the reaction should be easily detectable.
-For this purpose, indicators are used which is discussed later.
+For this purpose, indicators are used, which are explained later.

 - There should not be any side reactions.
-If there is something which makes up the side reactions, that particular component should be removed before the titration process.
+If there is something that makes up the side reactions, that particular component should be removed before the titration process.

-For any titration process, there are some basic definitions which are important.
+For any titration process, there are some basic definitions that are important.

 - Titrant: This is the solution whose concentration is known.

-This is prepared by dissolving a measured amount of solute is a measured volume of water directly.
-For example Ferrous Ammonium sulphate, etc.
+This is prepared by dissolving a measured amount of solute in a measured volume of water directly.
+For example, ferrous ammonium sulphate.

-This is prepared by titrating a solution against a primary standard solution of KOH, NaOH or any other which can’t be stored for longer duration comes under the secondary standard.
+This is prepared by titrating a solution against a primary standard solution of KOH, NaOH, or any other which can’t be stored for a longer duration and comes under the secondary standard.

 - The purity of the sample should be ideally 100%